weijiekoh/zkmm/README.md

 b) declares two *constraints*: that the cryptographic hash is correct and that the clue is correct.

-In a late step, the codebreaker can cryptographically verify that (a) and/or (b) does not hold; more on that later.
+In a later step, the codebreaker can cryptographically verify that (a) and/or (b) does not hold; more on that later.

 ### 2. Trusted setup